Dave Chapelle Celebrates 50th Birthday With Madison Square Garden Celebration - MovieMaker Magazine

 “There is no comparison to Dave.
 He is an expert story teller.
 A genius in every way.
 His setups, and punchlines were legendary to see,” another fan declared.

-Another described the night as ” it was “a straight up absurd celebration and the best live comedic experience I’ve ever witnessed in my entire life.”
+Another described the night as “a straight up absurd celebration and the best live comedic experience I’ve ever witnessed in my entire life.”

 “It was incredible.
 The entire night,” another fan wrote on Twitter.

-Note: Editor’s Note: This headline has been edited to avoid confusion.